hcilab/HoloLensBoxAndBlocks/Assets/README.md

 ### TapAndPlace.cs

 This script is attached to the `Sphere` game object which is a child of the `PlaceableMarker` prefab.
-If the gaze icon in on the sphere and the user does the 'click' gesture, all placeable markers will be deleted and the `BoxAndBlocks` prefab will spawn at the selected marker.
+If the gaze icon is on the sphere and the user does the 'click' gesture, all placeable markers will be deleted and the `BoxAndBlocks` prefab will spawn at the selected marker.
+Once this happens, the game state is updated from DoneScan to BoxPlaced.

 ### TextManager.cs